yaaacha/Yomipv/README.md

 > [!TIP]
 > Switching Profiles: default profile is stream Mode.
 You can change mode with assigned shortcut.
 You define them yourself in your script-opts so Yomipv knows which extraction method to use.
 You need to restart mpv to change profile.

+## 🔄 How to Update
+If you already have Yomipv installed and want to update to the latest version (including the MacOS compatibility fixes), follow these steps:
+Navigate to your MPV directory:
+	cd ~/.config/mpv
+Fetch and Pull the latest changes:
+If you are already on the correct branch, pull the latest updates directly:
+	git pull origin mac-hianime-compatibility
+Switching to the Mac Branch (If you are currently on main):
+If you haven't switched to the optimized MacOS branch yet, run the following commands:
+	git fetch origin
+	git checkout mac-hianime-compatibility
+Re-run Setup (If necessary):
+If there have been updates to the lookup-app or its dependencies, navigate to the folder and run the setup script:
+	cd Yomipv
+	chmod +x setup.sh
+	./setup.sh

 ## 🛠 Troubleshooting (MacOS)
    | Error Code | Cause | Solution |